i-abdullahirshad/gamepadscheck/src/content/articles/does-steam-input-add-input-lag.md

 **A simple comparison you can run**

-1. Connect your controller by USB and open a gamepad tester with Steam Input disabled for that session
+1. Connect your controller by USB and open a [latency tester](/latency-test/) with Steam Input disabled for that session
 2. Hold a direction on the stick and watch how often the reported value updates
 3. Note the gap between updates
 4. Enable Steam Input, repeat the same test, and compare